Learn how to perfectly cook a tomahawk (and ANY thick cut steak) using a smoke and sear method.

 If you really want to customize your own unique rub, you can try adding in a small amount of an unexpected but complimentary flavor.
 Spices like clove, cinnamon, fennel seed, nutmeg and tumeric would be interesting additions.
 You can also get a little clever by tracking down powdered versions of more familiar flavors, which otherwise wouldn’t be shelf stable in a rub.
 Think horseradish, maple syrup, or powdered porcini mushroom for a mega umami hit.
 You can usually find these at fancier grocery stores, specialty spice merchants or online.

 Just take all the foundation spices, customize with a selection of the second tier flavors and optionally add an exotic.
 That’s it!
 You’ve made your very own customized recipe!
 Or, you can just trust me and use mine.
+Even better, you can skip all the mixing and just buy my Hardcore Carnivore Red pork seasoning rub.

 BBQ Rib & Pork Seasoning Rub